1j01/ooplie/README.md

 ## Motivation

-I just want see what it would be like to program in English to be honest.
+I want see what it would be like to program in English.

 I don't think this is the be-all and end-all of programming paradigms.
 Unless a future of realtime cross-translated collaborative structured document editing is realized, it's probably not going to be better than a more syntactical programming language for international collaboration on software projects.
-High expectations of lingual [disambiguation][] and common sense mean it will never feel smart enough without some machine learning and huge amounts of data.
+High expectations of lingual [disambiguation][] and common sense mean it will never feel smart enough without machine learning and huge amounts of data.
 That's not very distributable, so [a compiler would][Programming with Natural Language Is Actually Going to Work] probably work better.
 But then you miss certain possiblities afforded by a dynamic interpreter.

-Someone's gotta do it.
+**TL;DR:** Someone's gotta do it.

 ## Roadmap